Matthew Fox: Personal life

 In 1992, Fox married his long-time girlfriend, Margherita Ronchi, a native of Italy.
 The couple met while Fox was a student at Columbia.
-The couple have two children.
+The couple has two children.
 Fox is also a photographer.
 A bonus disc released with The Complete First Series of Lost features "The Art of Matthew Fox", showing pictures he took of the cast and crew while on set.

 Fox has a passion for flying airplanes, and owns a Bonanza G36.
 "To be up there by yourself, and it's all up to you whether it's gonna be an amazing flight or it's not gonna go as beautiful[ly].
 I feel like I'm hyper-prepared when I fly.
 There is so much you don't have control over."

 Legal issues and allegations of abuse

 On August 28, 2011, Fox was arrested for an alleged assault of a female bus driver in Cleveland, Ohio.
 Prosecutors decided not to charge Fox.
 In May 2012, the bus driver withdrew a civil suit after her lawyer departed and revealed that she "intentionally failed and refused to provide full and timely cooperation and information".
-In October 2012, Fox appeared on The Ellen DeGeneres Show and refuted the accusations.
+In October 2012, Fox appeared on The Ellen DeGeneres Show and rebutted the accusations.
 He stated that he was punched in the face by a man and retaliated and that the bus driver tried to extort him.

 In May 2012, his Lost co-star Dominic Monaghan tweeted about Fox, "He beats women.
 Not isolated incidents.
 Often."
 Fox called Monaghan's claims "a pile of bullshit" and said he was not going to "waste too much breath on that."
 He also told Men's Journal in 2012 that he has "never hit a woman before.
 Never have, never will."

 That same year, Fox was arrested for driving under the influence.